AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * **IMPORTANT NOTE**: If the person deleted is either a mentor of a particular student or a student of a particular mentor, the mentor-student relationship between the two will be removed too.
+* There is no warning messages given before the deletion of a mentor.
+Be very sure before you delete a mentor.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.